MadhavSahi/FullStack-JavaScript-2022-23/readme.md

 ## Class 25

-- Learnt more of React Statesa and Hooks and used them.
+- Learnt more of React States and Hooks and used them.
 - Learnt about Axiom and used it.
 - Learnt about API calling uing Axiom.
 - Made web request and captured data from API.